 After picking up the rental car where we also got a short instruction video about driving on gravel, we headed to Windhoek for a short city walk and to stack on supplies of food and drinks for the next few days.

-TIP: Check this website for an overview of some of the best options for car rental and get a 4×4 for your Namibia trip.
+TIP: Check this website for an overview of some of the best options for car rental.
+We recommend getting a 4×4 for your Namibia trip.

 We opted to spend our first night outside of the city.
 We stayed at Eningu Clayhouse Lodge in the Kalahari desert and I would recommend this to everyone.
 Not necessarily this specific lodge, but staying outside of the city.